grafana/sobek/README.md

 setTimeout() assumes concurrent execution of code which requires an execution environment, for example an event loop similar to nodejs or a browser.
-There is a [separate project](https://github.com/dop251/goja_nodejs) aimed at providing some NodeJS functionality, and it includes an event loop.

 ### Can you implement (feature X from ES6 or higher)?

 I will be adding features in their dependency order and as quickly as time permits.
 Please do not ask for ETAs.
-Features that are open in the [milestone](https://github.com/dop251/goja/milestone/1) are either in progress or will be worked on next.
+Features that are open in the [milestone](https://github.com/grafana/sobek/milestone/1) are either in progress or will be worked on next.

 The ongoing work is done in separate feature branches which are merged into master when appropriate.